samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 ## Section 1: Build the Autodock Vina base container
 ### 1.1: Setup
 1. Open a terminal
-2. If you have not already, in a new virtual environment with python 3.7 install the ever-given package.
+2. If you have not already, in a new virtual environment with python 3.8 install the ever-given package.
 Please ensure the version you have installed the latest version listed on [ever-given's PyPi](https://pypi.org/project/ever-given/).
     * command: `pip install ever-given`
-3. Clone the SAMPL-containers repository
+3. If you have not already, clone the SAMPL-containers repository
     * command: `git clone https://github.com/samplchallenges/SAMPL-containers.git`
 4. Navigate to the "SAMPL-containers/tutorials" directory.
     * command: `cd SAMPL-containers/tutorials`
-5. Create a directory called "adv-tutorial-base"
+5. Create a directory called "adv-tut-singularity-base"
-    * command: `mkdir adv-tutorial-base`
+    * command: `mkdir adv-tut-singularity-base`
 6. Change directories to "adv-tutorial-base"
-    * command: `cd adv-tutorial-base`
+    * command: `cd adv-tut-singularity-base`

 ### 1.2: Run a pre-made Docker container and create a conda environment
 > In 1.2, we will run the pre-made miniconda container, continuumio/miniconda3, which contains a pre-installed version of miniconda, in interactive mode.
 This will allow us to interact with the container's command line and directory contents.
 We will also be able to dynamically create the conda environment we need on the command line inside the container.
 Even if you have a conda environment installed locally, you will need to complete this step.
 The container is isolated from your local environment, so it will not have access to your local conda environment.